szen95/SEABED/README.md

 5. Visualization of pair-wise drug responses
 * `heatmap.py` takes the matrix in `MAPK_AKT_drug-drug_matrix.csv` (this is found in `example_inputs`) and creates a heatmap that shows the distinct drug response types.
 *  The relevant files to generate the supplementary website are `index.html` and in the folder `website_s1`.
-* The SEABED supplementary website can be found [here](https://szen95.github.io/SEABED/).
-* This is based from information and code available from https://github.com/PBrockmann/heatmap.
+* Supplementary Website S1 can be found [here](https://szen95.github.io/SEABED/).
+This is based from information and code available from https://github.com/PBrockmann/heatmap.
 Last accessed October 4, 2019.

 6. 2-D visualization of drug response profiles
 * `scatter_plot.py` takes the output data after segmentation and creates a scatter plot showing the differential drug response of the subpopulations.